 System Interfaces

 The interface of the proposed system requires close to real-time processing during critical aspects of the mission.
 With personal Web access now in space thanks to Crew Support Local Area Network (LAN) on the International Space Station (ISS), remoting into computers driving the decision making process aboard the proposed system is currently within the picture.
 With all of the common aspects of Web access now available such as e-mail, Internet Protocol telephone, and videoconferencing capabilities, remoting into the system near Earth’s bandwidth would be a simple task.
 Modifications would need to be made to support LAN service on a deep space mission but the technologies currently exist if needed.

 The possibility of capturing deep space asteroids means the system shall be hardwired in a way conducive to no single point of failure.
 The security of the system would be vital and would hopefully work in collaboration with technologies aboard the ISS and NASA in particular to avoid to create joint security ownership.
 The software, especially with remote capabilities, would need the latest security measures built into its system and the ability to be regularly updated.
 Although the implementation of security measures outside of how they apply to the system is out of the scope of the proposed system, the system must be designed with security measures in mind which flows down to the hardware and specifications.
-Paper Review and Visa Considerations

 System Integration